barbedo/vivado-git/README.md

 ### Workflow

- 1. When first starting with a project, create it in a folder called `vivado_proj` (e.g. `PROJECT_NAME/vivado_proj`) .
+ 1. When first starting with a project, create it in a folder called `vivado_project` (e.g. `PROJECT_NAME/vivado_project`) .
 All the untracked files will be under this directory.

  2. Place your source files anywhere you want in your project folder (usually in the `PROJECT_NAME/src`).